 - A fire contained in a small vessel should be suffocated by covering the vessel.
-The vessel should not be picked up nor covered with dry towels or cloths. - Nearby flammable materials should be removed to avoid the spread of the fire. - If a fire burns over a larger area, all persons should evacuate the area. - Only trained people should use the fire extinguisher, and only from a position from which escape is possible. - Stairs, not elevators, should be used to leave the area of the fire. - The fire alarm should be activated, and the main office and 9-1-1 are called.

-• Firefighters should be informed of what chemicals are directly involved, and a copy of the Chemical Inventory List must be available if requested.
+The vessel should not be picked up, nor covered with dry towels or cloths. - Nearby flammable materials should be removed to avoid spread of the fire. - If a fire bums over a larger area, all persons should evacuate the area. - Only trained people should use the fire extinguisher, and only from a position from which escape is possible. .
+Stairs, not elevators, should be used to leave the area of the fire. - The fire alarm should be activated and the main office and 9-1-1 called. - Firefighters should be informed of what chemicals are directly involved and a copy of the chemical storage list must be available if requested.